jmhutch/minecraft/docs/pages/food.md

   };
 ```

 Which instantiates and registers our food.
+Since `ItemFood` extends `Item` we can squish it into the Item[] array without a problem.

 Don't forget the `healing_herb.json` file: